Fictoria/Library/Docs/logic.md

 legs(a: animal, n: int).
 ```

 This creates a schema named `legs` with two parameters: `a` of type `animal`, and `n` of type `int`.
 The paramater names are currently meaningless.
-Semantically though, it affords the ability to store knowledge about how many legs various animals have.
+Semantically though, it gives structure to knowledge about how many legs various animals have.

 # Facts

-Similar to how we can instantiate a type, we can instantiate a schema with facts.
+Similar to how we can instantiate a type, we can instantiate a schema using fact definitions.
 This section assumes the program defined in the Schemata section above.
-Let's lay down some facts for how many legs our `animal`s have:
+Let's lay down some new facts for how many legs our `animal`s have:

 ```
 legs(human, 2).